World Wide Military

 Usable height (end of wings): 4.50 meters

-Airborne pallets: 11x 463L paletts
+Airborne pallets: 11x 463L pallets

 Simple airdrop: 27.216 kg

-Frequential airdrop: 49.895 kg
+Frequent airdrop: 49.895 kg

 Logistic rail system capacity: 18x 463L pallets

-Double row airdropsystem: 12x 463L pallets
+Double row airdrop system: 12x 463L pallets

 Passenger transport